anujoshi222/Directed-Studies/README.md

  And that means that one can use JavaScript and generate regular HTML and CSS visualizations and the slightly and more flexible, scalable vector graphics known as SVG.

--**Works With Modern Broswers**: D3 library is very lightweight and works well across all the browsers.
+- **Works With Modern Broswers**: D3 library is very lightweight and works well across all the browsers.
  It is capable of handling large data sets.

--**Dynamic Properties**: D3 gives the flexibility to provide dynamic properties to most of its functions.
+- **Dynamic Properties**: D3 gives the flexibility to provide dynamic properties to most of its functions.
  Properties can be specified as functions of data.
 That means your data can drive your styles and attributes.

--**Types of visualization**: With D3, there are no standard visualization formats.
+- **Types of visualization**: With D3, there are no standard visualization formats.
 But it enables you to create anything from an HTML table to a Pie chart, from graphs and bar charts to geospatial maps.

--**Custom Visualizations**: Since D3 works with web standards, it gives you complete control over your visualization features.
+- **Custom Visualizations**: Since D3 works with web standards, it gives you complete control over your visualization features.

--**Transitions**: D3 provides the transition() function.
+- **Transitions**: D3 provides the transition() function.
 This is quite powerful because internally, D3 works out the logic to interpolate between your values and find the intermittent states.

--**Interaction and animation**: D3 provides great support for animation with functions like duration(), delay() and ease().
+- **Interaction and animation**: D3 provides great support for animation with functions like duration(), delay() and ease().
 Animations from one state to another are fast and responsive to user interactions.

 ## Prototype Idea